 Yes.
 Plus this: God's love will be revealed.
 If I fail to speak of it, if you hold back from acknowledging it, if all the messy circumstances around us scream that God is gone, God's love will still be revealed.
 We can't shut it up.
 The very stones in our days will cry out.

 In so many ways, my human voice fails to acknowledge Jesus as Jesus.
 I listen to the lies of his absence in my days and nights.
 I strain to hear him only as I expect him to come - swooping in on a white horse to rescue me from life's brokenness.
 And I realize that in so much of my life, I'm listening for the wrong thing.

 Listen to the stones.
 The one rolled into place to contain a corpse is the very same one rolled away to release it.
 I hear the cry of this very stone as it rolls through my being, "I am the resurrection and the life."

-Elisa Morgan is an author and speaker and the cohost of Discover the Word and contributor to Our Daily Bread.
-Her books include The Beauty of Broken, Hello, Beauty Full, and She Did What She Could.
-Connect with Elisa @elisa_morgan on Twitter, on Facebook and elisamorganauthor on Instagram.
+Elisa Morgan's latest book is You Are Not Alone.
+She is the cohost of the podcast, God Hears Her.
+She is also the cohost of Discover the Word and contributor to Our Daily Bread.
+Her other books include When We Pray Like Jesus, The Beauty of Broken, Hello, Beauty Full, and She Did What She Could.
+Connect with Elisa @elisa_morgan on Twitter, and @elisamorganauthor on Facebook and Instagram.